LSTM: A Search Space Odyssey: Evaluation Setup

 \subsection{Network Architectures \& Training}

-Bidirectional LSTM~\cite{Graves2005}, which consists of two hidden layers, one processing the input forwards and the other one backwards in time, both connected to a single softmax output layer, was used for TIMIT and IAM Online tasks.
-A normal LSTM with one hidden layer and a sigmoid output layer was used for the JSB Chorales task.
-As loss function we employed Cross-Entropy Error for TIMIT and JSB Chorales, while for the IAM Online task the Connectionist Temporal Classification (CTC) Error by \citet{Graves2006} was used.
+A network with a single LSTM hidden layer and a sigmoid output layer was used for the JSB Chorales task.
+Bidirectional LSTM~\cite{Graves2005} was used for TIMIT and IAM Online tasks, consisting of two hidden layers, one processing the input forwards and the other one backwards in time, both connected to a single softmax output layer.
+As loss function we employed Cross-Entropy Error for TIMIT and JSB Chorales, while for the IAM Online task the Connectionist Temporal Classification (CTC) loss by \citet{Graves2006} was used.
 The initial weights for all networks were drawn from a normal distribution with standard deviation of $0.1$.
 Training was done using Stochastic Gradient Descent with Nesterov-style momentum \cite{Sutskever2013} with updates after each sequence.
 The learning rate was rescaled by a factor of $(1-\text{momentum})$.
 Gradients were computed using full BPTT for LSTMs \cite{Graves2005}.
 Training stopped after 150 epochs or once there was no improvement on the validation set for more than fifteen epochs.